GDXN/MangaCMS/README.md

 ---

-# Q&A
+### Q&A

- - Q: Is this hard to use?
+Q: Is this hard to use?
- - A: It requires at minimum a decent familiarity with the Linux command line.
+A: It requires at minimum a decent familiarity with the Linux command line.
 Python and/or SQL knowledge is also helpful.
+   I generally idle in #madokami on irchighway, so you can ask me questions if you need there, though I'm not actually present behind my client a lot of the time.
+I'll help with whatever, though I can't exactly give a complete lesson on "how to linux" or so forth.

- - Q: You're scraping my site!
+Q: You're scraping my site!
 Don't do that!
- - A: Your *web-site*.
+A: Your *web-site*.
 That you posted **publically**.
 You don't really understand how this whole "internet" thing works, do you?

 ---